U2NG/2018-OSF-Demo/03_OSF_Documenting.md

  * make them **public immediately**, which means anyone will be able to see them

  * you can **place an embargo** on the registration.
-   * If you choose to embargo, the project will be immediately registered, but the registration will not be made public until after the embargo date that you specify.
+   * If you choose to `embargo`, the project will be immediately registered, but the registration will not be made public until after the embargo date that you specify.
 You can embargo registrations for up to four years, but after that they must become public.

 #### ***Note about Embargoes***

 Why might you want to set an embargo date?

-If you are doing a preregistration, and your study hasn’t happened yet, you may want to embargo the registration so that participants and/or RAs cannot discover what you’re hypotheses are in order to preserve blinding in your study.
-Some researchers are also afraid of being ‘scooped’ and so they may not want to release their study protocol before the study is completed.
+* If you are doing a preregistration, and your study hasn’t happened yet, you may want to embargo the registration so that participants and/or RAs cannot discover what you’re hypotheses are in order to preserve blinding in your study.

+* Some researchers are also afraid of being ‘scooped’ and so they may not want to release their study protocol before the study is completed.
 If you are doing a a registration after a study has finished, you may also need the embargo feature because the journal you submitted to may have an embargo period.
 All these are valid reasons, which is why we give the option of either embargoes or immediate public release for registrations.

-If you choose the embargo feature, an email will be sent to all the administrators on the project, asking if they want to cancel the registration, since you can’t undo registrations or change embargo dates after the fact. **If any of the admins cancels the registration within 48 hours, the registration does not occur.** If they all either approve it, or ignore the email, the registration goes through and the embargo period is set.
+If you choose the `embargo feature`, an email will be sent to all the administrators on the project, asking if they want to cancel the registration, since you `can’t undo registrations or change embargo dates` after the fact. **If any of the admins cancels the registration within 48 hours, the registration does not occur.** If they all either approve it, or ignore the email, the registration goes through and the embargo period is set.